 Construction at Casa Malpais was begun around 1240 CE.
 The pueblo was abandoned before 1400 CE.
-The pueblo has been attributed to the Mogollon culture, built as the culture was coming to an end.
+The pueblo has been attributed to the Jornada Mogollon culture, built as that culture was coming to an end.

-The pueblo at Casa Malpais was built of local basalt as the pueblo was built on terraces down the side of a volcanic basalt mesa.
+The pueblo at Casa Malpais was built of local basalt.
+The pueblo was built on terraces down the side of a volcanic basalt mesa.
 The man-made constructions bridged some of the fault fissures in the surface rock.
 Construction material was everywhere: the Springerville volcanic field is the third largest volcanic field in the continental United States.
 Logs for roof beams were close by, too.

 At the foot of the mesa a good stream flowed.
 There was good agricultural land on both sides of it.